joeappleton18/web-dev-2022-notes/sessions/week_4/README.md

+:::tip

-::: ## Task 5 - Completing the menu
+## Task 5 - Completing the menu

 You may have noticed that our menu does not close!
 For the final task consider the following:

 - How would you add an X to the top right of the menu?
 When it is clicked it should communicate to the Header component and the state should be updated accordingly?
 [Remember, state flows down - this means you'll need to consider how you would communicate between child and parent components](https://www.pluralsight.com/guides/react-communicating-between-components)

 :::